Which Type Of Population Growth Is Shown In This Graph: Complete Guide

 Exponential Growth: The J-Curve

 Exponential growth happens when a population increases at a rate proportional to its current size.
-Worth adding: this creates a J-shaped curve on a graph.
-Day to day, in other words, the bigger the population gets, the faster it grows.
+So in other words, the bigger the population gets, the faster it grows.
+And this creates a J-shaped curve on a graph.
 Think of bacteria in a petri dish or a viral social media trend—both start slow but accelerate rapidly once conditions are right.

 The math behind exponential growth is simple: if a population doubles every set period (say, every year), you’ll see a steep upward curve.
-Take this: if a town starts with 1,000 people and doubles every decade, you’ll have 2,000 after 10 years, 4,000 after 20, and so on.
+To give you an idea, if a town starts with 1,000 people and doubles every decade, you’ll have 2,000 after 10 years, 4,000 after 20, and so on.
 The key visual clue here is the curve getting steeper as time goes on.

 Linear Growth: The Straight Line